Last Updated on February 11, 2026

 Primary Airport: Rome, Italy

 A city within a city, the Vatican is a small enclave in the city of Rome.
-It’s a great place to visit on a waking tour of Rome.
+It’s a great place to visit when you’re walking about Rome.
 Although it’s not a member of the United Nations, it is widely recognized as an independent nation.
 The reason to come to Vatican is twofold.
 The first is to see the beautiful St. Peter’s Basilica, the architectural jewel of the Renaissance.
 The other is to see the incredible collections in the Vatican Museums.

 Monaco (.7 sq mi)